We outline the different people you may need to talk to about your resource consent application.

 The Ministry of Justice website has a useful explanatory video of the MACA Act and what recognition of these customary rights provides for.

 What does this mean for resource consent applicants?

 Hawkes Bay Regional Council encourages resource applicants to notify and seek the views of Customary Marine Title groups that have lodged a CMT application where your resource consent application falls within this area.
-The views of the CMT applicant group are relevant to HBRC’s assessment of the environmental effects of your proposed activity.
+The views of the CMT applicant group are relevant to the Regional Council’s assessment of the environmental effects of your proposed activity.

 How to talk to the relevant CMT applicant groups

 Maps of the Customary Marine Title and Protected Customary Rights application areas in Hawke’s Bay will be uploaded onto Pataka.
 Applications that have been made through direct engagement with the Crown can be found on the Ministry of Justice website.

 Advisory note: the Regional Council aims to keep Pataka information up to date.
 You can also contact the Council’s consents team to confirm which CMT applicant groups are located within your area, or contact the Ministry of Justice Marine and Coastal Area team at firstname.lastname@example.org.